etwatson/ccivr/README.md

 Please see [the test file](data/Test_file.csv) for an example of the input file.
-(The test file contains human gene datasets accompanied by expression profiling of human hepatoma Huh-7 cells with TGFß stimulation, which is consistent with the input file used for the CCIVR analysis in figure 4 of our paper, Ohhata *et al*., submitted)
+(The test file contains human gene datasets accompanied by expression profiling of human hepatoma Huh-7 cells with TGFß stimulation, which is consistent with the input file used for the CCIVR analysis in figure 4 of our paper, Ohhata T *et al.*, ***Sci Rep.***, 12:15525, 2022.)

 ## Usage